ihh/bracery/README.md

 I feel #mood#.
 And when I'm #mood#, then #mood# is all I feel.
 Maybe tomorrow, I'll be #new_mood#?
 ~~~~

-Note that binding a variable such as `$new_mood` to an alternation is equivalent to setting up a
-transformation rule for a symbol in a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

 Alternations can be nested, so (for example) we can create `very` and `slightly` sub-categories of `bored`: